4est-is-Forrest/square-iron/content/docs/about/features.md

 **Advanced Cyber Security** introduced threat and malware definitions, compromised network detection, report composition, web application security and Cyber Security laws and compliance.

 **Network Security** consisted of topics such as AAA, Securing Layer 2, Firewall fundamentals, ACLs, ASAs & DMZ Configuration and IPS/IDS implementation.
-Every week, we performed a lab that was either implementing that week's topic or we performed attacks (CAM Table Overflow, SYN Flood) and practiced strategies to mitigate those attacks.
+Every week, we performed a lab that was either implementing that week's topic or we performed attacks (CAM Table Overflow, SYN Flood Attack) and practiced strategies to mitigate those attacks.

+#### **_Database Administration_**

+The curriculum explored topics such as design, optimization, diagramming and SQL syntax.
+For the practical portion, Oracle was the platform we used to apply the concepts we were covering.